Iqbalapredo/BE-WhataApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-WhatsApp Rest API is server api that used in Telegram .
+Sleep Call Rest API is server api that used in Sleep Call App .
 This server manage all function and endpoint in telegram app such as create, add , update and delete message.
 Authentication about login, register and getting profile info also edit profile as well.

 ### Built With